alanacial/express-scaffold/README.md

 5. Test End Points
 ============================

-Using a browser or utility (like Postman), end points should be at localhost:<PortNumber>
+Using a browser or utility (like Postman), end points should be at localhost:3000

 Still a work in progress.